Table of Contents

 - Interviewing eyewitnesses to gather evidence as to the actual events of the accident

 After sustaining injuries in an accident with a truck, you need a legal team comprised of equal parts compassion and professionalism.
-The law firm of Lawlor, White & Murphey has the specific legal knowledge, resources, and the commitment you need to win this kind of case.
+The Fort Lauderdale Truck Accident Lawyers of Lawlor, White & Murphey have the specific legal knowledge, resources, and the commitment you need to win this kind of case.

 Injured in a Truck Accident?
-Don’t Delay—Contact Our Florida Truck Accident Lawyers Today
+Don’t Delay—Contact Our Fort Lauderdale Truck Accident Lawyers Today

 Recovering from a truck accident can be a long and painful process.
 Recovering after losing a loved one in a trucking accident is even more difficult.
 Whether you’re struggling to pay the medical or physical therapy costs of your truck accident injuries or wondering how you can go on after the wrongful death of a loved one who was killed in a truck accident, the skilled personal injury lawyers at Lawlor, White & Murphey want to help.
 We can’t bring back the person you lost or make your injuries heal any faster, but we can help you win the compensation you deserve so that you don’t have to worry about your financial situation while you heal physically and emotionally from the accident.

 Our initial consultation is always free and carries no obligation.
 If you do decide to work with us, you can be rest assured knowing that our lawyers all work on a contingency basis, meaning that you don’t pay us anything until we recover your compensation.
-You have nothing to lose and much to gain from working with us, so call our offices today or fill out this brief online form and a compassionate and experienced personal injury attorney will respond to you promptly.
+You have nothing to lose and much to gain from working with us, so call our offices today or fill out this brief online form and one of our compassionate and experienced Fort Lauderdale Truck Accident Lawyers will respond to you promptly.

 You should never accept the insurance company’s initial settlement offer without first consulting with an experienced personal injury lawyer.
 Your medical bills may seem extensive now, but depending upon the type and severity of the injuries, you may require significant additional ongoing care or rehabilitative therapies that can be extremely expensive.
 If you accept a settlement offer that does not fully account for those costs, your bills may not be covered in the future.
 Our lawyers can help construct a much more fair estimate of your long-term costs and negotiate with the insurance companies to make sure you get what you deserve.